Dark Ages in Patras 2018

 L'Art de la Guerre hint - Camels are spooked by Elephants, but not the other way round.
 Phew. |

-As the Athenian roads echoed to the footsteps of Yanis Varoufakis' taramasalata-smeared dark and curly nasal hair, and drifting to the right the Ghaznavid CinC stormed forward towards the line of Camelry as his two supporting wingmen Ghulams drove on to bully the Arab LH out of the way as well and clear the decks for a quick charge before the Byzantines came online again.
+After drinking Spartan wine that tasted as if it was made from the tears of the Spartan Hoplites' olive oil infused imposing Greek column, and drifting to the right the Ghaznavid CinC stormed forward towards the line of Camelry as his two supporting wingmen Ghulams drove on to bully the Arab LH out of the way as well and clear the decks for a quick charge before the Byzantines came online again.

 What's Going on Here Then?